 SIU Professional Schools.
 SIU has a School of Medicine in Springfield (the freshman year is on the Carbondale campus) and a Dental School in Alton.
 Their presence benefits preprofessional students as some faculty are cross-appointed with SIUC science faculty.
 School of Medicine professors may even teach your upper level courses and encourage you to participate in research projects.

 Health Professions Information Office.
-You can make an appointment to see Dawn Grisley in the Health Professions Information Office.
-She will answer your questions, suggest the best courses to take to score well on difficult examinations such as the Medical College Admissions Test (MCAT) and the Dental Admissions Test (DAT), assist you in accumulating a personal preprofessional file and guide you through the entire application process.
+You can make an appointment to our Health Professions adviser.
+They will answer your questions, suggest the best courses to take to score well on difficult examinations such as the Medical College Admissions Test (MCAT) and the Dental Admissions Test (DAT), assist you in accumulating a personal preprofessional file and guide you through the entire application process.
 If you cannot decide which of several careers in health to choose, Ms. Grisley has information that can help you.